digi-ron/AU-Falcon-SPUD-Project/Body/WheelTyres/WheelTyres.md

 | 225/50R17 | 657mm | Fairmont GHIA |
 | 225/60R16 | 677mm | Fairlane GHIA |

 > NOTE: Information about the range of wheel sizes for the AU Falcon can be beneficial if your local roads authority employs model-based wheel size limits, as any sub-model, such as a Forte, can use the tyre size of the Fairlane GHIA as a base diameter.
-At time of writing, this somewhat preposterously allows for a 245/55R18 tyre (diameter 727mm) to be fitted to *any* AU Falcon in Victoria, Australia, assuming it can somehow be fitted without a suspension lift or any unsafe body modifications.
+At time of writing, this somewhat preposterously allows for a 265/65R17 tyre (diameter 777mm, 100mm larger than stock or 50mm lift in height) to be fitted to *any* AU Falcon in Victoria, Australia, assuming it can somehow be fitted without lifting the suspension in the vehicle or breaking any other rules in the relevant legislation.

 ## General notes - how to read tyre sizes